mohammedhamdhan/tp/docs/DeveloperGuide.md

 #### Currency Constructor

-The `Currency()` method sets up the exchange rates for different currencies with these features:
+The `Currency(Scanner scanner, BudgetManager budgetManager)` method sets up the exchange rates for different currencies with these features:

 - Initializes a map to store the exchange rates between different currencies.
 - Attempts to read current currency from the file `./currentCurrency`